 Types of Housing Accommodation for Indian Students Studying Abroad

-Dormitories or Campus Accommodations: Most universities in countries like the UK, the USA, Canada, Germany, Australia, etc. offer housing facilities on-campus itself.
+Dormitories or Campus Accommodations: Most universities in countries like the UK, the USA, Canada, Germany, Australia, etc. offer housing facilities on campus.
 However, most likely, these facilities will be reserved for incoming freshmen.
 The benefits of choosing dorm rooms are that it provides a common platform for students to mingle and grow their network, especially within the university itself.
 However, depending on the type of dorm available and chosen by you, the rent or prices could either be highly expensive or inexpensive.

 Homestay: An unusual concept among Indians, Homestay is a rather common occurrence in countries like New Zealand, Australia, etc. In this option, students get the option of living with a local family while they enjoy the freedom seen in a hostel.
 This option is perfect for those who get homesick but do not wish to mess with their freedom.
 Among the additional benefits of choosing a Homestay are home-cooked food, cultural immersion and linguistic immersion.
 However, homestay is commonly found a little ways away from the university and may have separate rules and regulations.

 Shared Apartment: Another great option chosen by international and domestic students across most countries is sharing a private apartment.
 Shared apartments allow students, commonly friends or classmates to equally pay for an apartment.
-Thus, this helps in vastly reducing the financial burden of living in a different country, where rent and accommodation prices can be steep.
-Shared Apartments often also are the most fun way of living since there would not be any curfews or restrictive regulations that eat into fun days of college years.
+Thus, this helps vastly reduce the financial burden of living in a different country, where rent and accommodation prices can be steep.
+Shared Apartments often also are the most fun way of living since there would not be any curfews or restrictive regulations that eat into the fun days of college years.

 Private Apartments: Among the more expensive options that an international student can opt for, private apartments allow students to live peacefully in an entire home completely rented for one person.
-With no one to interrupt and your own rules and regulations, private homes are perfect for those who wish to live alone and not be disturbed after a hard day in the university.
+With no one to interrupt and your own rules and regulations, private homes are perfect for those who wish to live alone and not be disturbed after a hard day at the university.

-Note: While these are some of the accommodation options available for international students studying in top study abroad destinations such as the UK, the USA, Canada, Germany, New Zealand and Australia, the chances of not seeing the same options in other countries is moderately high.
+Note: While these are some of the accommodation options available for international students studying in top study abroad destinations such as the UK, the USA, Canada, Germany, New Zealand and Australia, the chances of not seeing the same options in other countries are moderately high.

 Want to Know the Most Suitable Living Options Abroad?